Computer Vision Explained: Futurist & AI Expert Ian Khan on Visual Recognition

 Shyam Sundar Rajaraman: A significant contributor to Intel’s RealSense technology, Rajaraman focuses on computer vision and machine perception to improve gesture recognition in real-world environments.

-John Canny: A professor at UC Berkeley, Canny's work on computer vision and human-computer interaction has set foundational principles for gesture recognition, especially regarding algorithms for detection in images.
+John Canny: A professor at UC Berkeley, Canny’s work on computer vision and human-computer interaction has set foundational principles for gesture recognition, especially regarding algorithms for edge detection in images.

 Christian Holz: A researcher at Apple, Holz’s work largely focuses on human-computer interaction, bringing novel concepts to the realm of gesture recognition, particularly for touch interfaces.